-Connect the sensor to the terminals No. 45 (T+) and 46 (T-).
-As the sensor is connected with two wires only, note that the sensor cable loop impedance must be as low as possible (each 0.39 Ohms means additional measurement error of 1 °C).
+In case of two-wire connection, connect the sensor to the terminals T+ and T- and short-circuit the T-terminal with the TS terminal.
+Note that the sensor cable loop impedance must be as low as possible (each 0.39 Ohms means additional measurement error of 1 °C).